resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".

-**Concept alert:** What we have here are essentially files that are copies of hard drive contents.
+**Concept alert:** What we have here is simply a listing of files, each being a copy of a hard drives contents.
+Each file is termed an "image".

 How the NeCTAR cloud works is that you select a file that is a copy of the contents of a hard drive when you launch your machine.
-That file is copied across to wherever your machine is going to be launched and then it becomes the basis of your new machines hard drive.
+That file is copied across to wherever your machine is going to be run and becomes the basis of your new machines hard drive.

 Across the top of the list of images are four filters that are reasonably self explanatory.